 Thin Inner Layer: Long sleeve shirt (I sometimes put this under the t-shirt), long john underwear, thin gloves

-Outer Layer: Heavy duty winter hat, heavy duty winter coat, insulated lined blue jeans, heavy duty winter boots, thick winter mittens
+Outer Layer: Heavy-duty winter hat, heavy-duty winter coat, insulated lined blue jeans, heavy-duty winter boots, thick winter mittens.
+This might seem like overkill, but you will still get cold spending enough time outside.

-Keep this in mind when putting together your clothes for the day.
 Smart layering is what will help you to fight off the steady numbing cold and be as functional as possible.

 Winter Trooper Hat

-These are particularly great because they’re designed for the really heavy duty cold.
-If you have long hair that’s even an extra little bit of padding, but most of these winter trooper hats are just that.
-They are soft, comfortable, and good for 40 below or more in some cases.
-I had long, really thick past shoulder-length hair, as well as a respectable mountain man beard and still could make the winter trooper hat fit.
+If you have long hair, that’s even an extra little bit of padding, but most of these winter trooper hats are just that.
+They are soft, comfortable, and good for 40 pounds or more in some cases.

-The one I use has a strap on the bottom using Velcro type straps.
-Most have a strap to pull the hat tight, and a few come with a balaclava type cover to give some coverage to the face.
-This is good for most people, but if you need to have glasses then it might not be viable.
+Most have a strap to pull the hat tight, and a few come with a balaclava-type cover to give some coverage to the face.

 Thin “Under Gloves”

 This isn’t always mandatory, but I’ve found it especially useful.
 The ideal situation is having these underneath winter mittens, but they work under winter gloves, as well, if you need more finger dexterity.
-Either way, thin under gloves (which really aren’t practical for most winter situations on their own) should hug the skin, give an extra layer of material, and help add to warmth.

-Most my life I’ve had a simple pair of stretchy ultra-thin gloves that look way too small to fit adult hands, but stretch over them without issues.
 Some people I know used running gloves.
 Some even used biking gloves.
 The most important part is finding gloves that easily fit inside winter mittens but offer that extra layer of warmth.

 Heavy Duty Winter Mittens

-A good pair of true winter mittens will generally give excellent protection up to -40 in many cases, although you need to check each brand to see their rating.
-Mittens can provide thick padding and tight knitting that creates a warm space for your hands that gloves won’t be able to match, but when it gets to Alaska winter cold, I recommend using both.
+Mittens can provide thick padding and tight knitting that creates a warm space for your hands that gloves won’t be able to match, but when it gets to Alaska’s winter cold, I recommend using both.

 There are a lot of good options out there.
 You don’t want to just go over reviews, but also look at what temperature the mittens are good for.
-As an example, the Ojbro Vantfabrik from Sweden are expensive – but they’re also consistently considered the best in the world and good for -50 and down.

-Even when we’re confident in giving a favorite, we rarely are going to go a far as “best in the world” but the truth is these are beyond amazing with four layers of wool, extremely soft and incredibly warm and well-designed.
-It’s hard to see anyone competing with them.
+Even when we’re confident in giving a favorite, we rarely go as far as “best in the world,” but these are beyond amazing.

-Most solid mittens are good in the -20 to -30 range and that’s it.
-Once in a while some cheaply made one will claim to be heavy duty but then you find the temperature minimum is 0 or even 15.
-That’s not a heavy duty pair of mittens.
-Always look around for the low temperature level of each brand of mittens you’re looking at.
+Once in a while, some cheaply made ones will claim to be heavy-duty, but then you find the temperature minimum is 0 or even 15.
+That’s not a heavy-duty pair of mittens.

 Best in the World: Ojbro Vantfabrik 100% Wool Mittens

-The budget option is only good for down to -20 but having the gloves on the hands inside the mittens can help them hold up when it’s slightly colder.
-To get top of the line protection, you need the top of the line materials.
+Solid Budget Option: RefrigiWear Fleece Lined Mittens The budget option is only good for people down to -20, but having gloves on the hands inside the mittens can help them hold up when it’s slightly colder.

 Heavy Duty Winter Coat

 As you’ve probably figured out by now, not every piece of winter clothing is equal.
 If you can go all out and get a genuine fur line parka, then by all means do that!
-If you’re going to be dealing with incredible sub-zero temperatures all the time that is a good way to go.
-There are also multiple truly heavy duty winter coats that are designed for the harshest of conditions.

-Even if you can’t go with the truly high end gear, a solid winter coat will often do.
+Even if you can’t go with the truly high-end gear, a solid winter coat will often do.
 This is especially true when you have multiple layers on.
-The coat is always just the outer shell.
-Though the better the winter coat, the easier it is to stay warm.

 Lined Blue Jeans

-There are several companies that produce really outstanding lined blue jeans.
-I tend to be especially hard on pants, but I had pairs from LL Bean and Carhartt that lasted me for multiple years as I tore through all the others I owned.
-These are the types of pants that I strongly recommend.
+I tend to be especially hard on pants, but I had pairs from LL Bean and Carhartt that lasted for multiple years as I tore through all the others I owned.

 Thick Wool Socks

-This is the big one.
-If you have lived through an Alaska winter you know socks are not all the same.
-A sock is not a sock.
-You want very thick socks, with thick wool being a particularly good option.
-Some socks are simply built better to deal with heavy duty cold.
+If you want very thick socks, thick wool is a good option.
+Some socks are built better to deal with heavy-duty cold.
 Wool and wool blends tend to be among the most popular.

-Trust me, you don’t want to skimp on the socks.
-There are many pictures online of the disaster that happens when ignorant people wear regular tennis shoes and socks into insanely cold weather.
 Protect your feet.
-One pair of really good wool socks is a definite improvement, and I wore two pairs of socks plenty of times up north.
+One pair of really good wool socks is an improvement, and I wore two pairs of socks plenty of times up north.
 It’s a good way to protect your feet and toes.

 There are many options for wool socks.
 My personal favorite ones stopped getting made 7 years ago unfortunately.
-However, there are still many outstanding options when it comes to warm wool socks to keep your toes toasty during the winter.

 Heavy Winter Boots

-You don’t necessarily need to go the route of Mukluks, however when that is a viable option it isn’t a bad idea.
-With extreme temperatures it is generally good to look at a pair of boots designed for winter.
-They give room for socks, have thick insulation, and give you the ability to still roll the lined jeans over top to keep snow and cold win out.
+They give room for socks, have thick insulation, and give you the ability to roll the lined jeans over the top still to keep snow and cold wins out.

-I’ve used a lot of different brands of heavy winter boots over the years and you won’t be surprised to learn that the big names come up quite a bit.
-Our pick is from Columbia but chances are your favorite boot brand has a great winter boot design as well.
+I’ve used a lot of different brands of heavy winter boots over the years, and you won’t be surprised to learn that the big names have come up quite a bit.

 Best Women’s Winter Boot: The Sorel Women’s Joan of Arctic Boot